MachineLemonade/docs/v0.8/getting-started.md

 ### Join another Workspace

-If you're new to Astronomer but someone else on your team has an existing workspace you want to join, you'll still need to [create an account](https://app.astronomer.cloud/signup).
+If you're new to Astronomer but someone else on your team has an existing Workspace you want to join, you'll still need to [create an account](https://app.astronomer.cloud/signup).

-A personal workspace for you will be generated regardless, and that team member will be able to add you as a user to a shared workspace directly from their account.
+Your fellow team member will be able to add you as a user to that shared Workspace directly from their account.

+Role-based Access Control (RBAC) is roped into Astronomer v0.9 and beyond.
+For more info on that functionality, check out [this doc](https://www.astronomer.io/docs/ee-rbac/).

 **Note**: If you have any trouble with the confirmation email, check your spam filter.
 If that doesn't do the trick, [reach out to us](support@astronomer.io).